-Prerequisites: EXSC 253 (or 255) and 357.
+Prerequisite: EXSC 254 and 357.
 Advanced study of the scientific principles and theories related to strength and conditioning.
 Discussions related to applications and concepts in the exercise sciences, testing and evaluation, program design, and strength and conditioning administration and facility organization will be emphasized.